SherisseTJW/reinforcementLearning/chap1/README.md

 # Evolutionary methods

-Evolutionary methods are a type of Reinforcement Learning that does not involve estimating value functions.
+Evolutionary methods are a type of Reinforcement Learning that does not involve estimating value functions by searching directly in a policy space, guided by evaluations of entire policies.

 It works by applying multiple static policies that each interact with a separate instance of the environment over an extended period of time.

 An analogous way of looking at evolutionary methods is to compare it to biological evolution in organisms.
 Even if an organism does not learn in its lifetime, the species as a whole evolves after hundreds of thousands of lifetimes.